usnistgov/OOF2/README.md

 information as possible -- it is extremely difficult for us to fix a bug if we can't reproduce it.
 In particular, include

 * What version of OOF2 you're using.
-Starting OOF with the `-version` flag will print the version number.
+Starting OOF with the `--version` flag will print the version number.

 * What type of computer and what operating system you're using.